 Donations Eligible for 50% Deduction Subject to 10% of Adjusted Gross Total Income

-- Any authority constituted in India for the purpose of dealing with and satisfying the need for housing accommodation or for the purpose of planning, development or improvement of cities, towns, villages or both
+- Any authority with the purpose of dealing and satisfying the need for housing accommodation or for the purpose of planning, development or improvement of cities, towns, villages or both.

-- Any corporation referred to in Section 10(26BB) for promoting the interest of the minority community
+- Any corporation according to Section 10(26BB) for promoting the interest of the minority community.

-- For repairs or renovation of any notified temple, mosque, gurudwara, church or other places.
+- For repairs/ renovation of any notified temple, mosque, gurudwara, church or other places.

 Proof of Payment

-An Assessee who claims the deduction under Section 80G has to present proof of payment.
-The receipt issued by the Donee Institute to get the benefit of deduction should be submitted by the assessee.
+An Assessee/donor who claims the deduction under Section 80G has to present proof of payment.
+The assessee should submit the receipt issued by the recipient Institute to get the benefit of the deduction.

 Documents Required to claim Deduction under Section-80G

-- You must get a stamped receipt from the trust / institution where you make a donation.
+- You must get a stamped receipt from the recipient trust/institution.

-- The receipt should have the Name, Address, and PAN of the trust / institution mentioned.
+- Name, Address and PAN of the trust

-- Registration number of the trust under section-80G and validity of registration (registration period) must be there on the receipt.
+- Registration number of trust as per Section 80G of IT department and validity of registration (registration period).

 - Details like the cost of the project, the amount authorized for the project & actual amount collected by the institute is mentioned in Form 58.